SAP-archive/Fiori-for-iOS-Roadshow-2019/SetupGuide.md

-# Set up Guide

-This document will teach you how to deploy a Java Backend Application on the Neo Landscape.

-## Deploy the Java Backend to Neo
+# Deploy the Java Backend to Neo

 In the **Release** tab of this GitHub repository you can find the Java Backend Application for the Travel Expense Use Case.